ccfu0321/dp-starj/README.md

 ## Running
 For the SSB queries, run the `q*` in the code.
 Run the `k*` in the code for the k-star queries. `distributions` is to generate different data distributions to update the database and run the `workload` for the star-join workload queries.
+Running the R2T, LS, and TM, please refer to [Comparison schemes](https://github.com/hkustDB/Race-to-the-Top).